Americans love their kitchen and bath!

 That’s where certification comes into the picture.
 The Kitchen Cabinet Manufacturers Association (KCMA), certifies cabinet manufacturers by testing their products against normal kitchen abuse.
 They subject kitchen cabinets to extreme temperatures ranging from -5 to 120 Fahrenheit to test their endurance.
 A wide range of tests ensures the cabinets certified by the KCMA are indeed durable in the long run and are unlikely to discolor or warp under normal kitchen abuse.

 Learn the Kitchen Cabinet Glossary

-If you’re planning for kitchen remodeling, it pays to learn the usual the cabinet lingo, i.e, the usual words/phrases used in in the cabinet industry.
+If you’re planning for kitchen remodeling, it pays to learn the usual cabinet lingo, i.e, the usual words/phrases used in the cabinet industry.
 Without a doubt, with a better understanding of various kitchen cabinet components, you’re in a strong position to determine the quality of the cabinet you want to purchase for your kitchen renovation project.
 Making sense of the phrases such as stock cabinetry, semi-custom cabinetry, and custom cabinetry can help you understand the options and lead time in ordering the cabinets.